moccalotto/kaosrpg/index.md

 Karma
 -----

-When your character fails a meaningful roll
-(i.e.  one that actually affects the character, party or plot), she is awarded a karma point, provided you did not spend any karma points on that test.
+When your character fails a meaningful roll (i.e.  one that actually affects the character, party or plot), she is awarded a karma point, provided you did not spend any karma points on that test.

-You can spend 2 karma points to make a test *easier*, spend 3 karma points to reroll a failed test, or possibly use karma to invoke one of your advantages.
+You can spend 2 karma points to make a test *easier* or spend 3 karma points to reroll a failed test.
+Some advantages may allow you to spend karma in other interesting ways.

 A character cannot have more than 10 karma points (this is called the *Max Karma* value).

 A character begins every session with 2 karma points (called the *Karma Reset* value), no matter how many points they accumulated during the previous session.

-The GM may The GM can also award karma points to a character if she invokes some of the character's disadvantages.
+The GM can also award karma points to a character if she invokes some of the character's disadvantages.

 Milestones